Area Forecast Discussion

 National Weather Service Greenville-Spartanburg SC

-cold front will approach the region from the northwest Wednesday
+front crosses the region Wednesday night.

 .NEAR TERM /THROUGH TONIGHT/...

 As of 1020 AM EST Monday: Surface observations show the 988 mb